PaulHBartley/Smartsheet_Attachments_Upload/README.md

 # Script operation

-This script attaches .mp3 files from a local directory to designated rows in a sheet on Smartsheet.
-For an .mp3 file to be uploaded, the following conditions must be met.
+This script goes to a local directory and attaches .mp3 files to designated rows in a sheet on Smartsheet.
+For the script to upload an .mp3, the following conditions must be met.

 - The filename of the .mp3 must be an exact match with the ID#* stored in the designated row's "ItemID" column cell (*not to be confused with the Smartsheet API `rowID` assigned to each row).
 - If a match is found between an .mp3 filename and a row's ID# in the "ItemID" cell, the .mp3 file may be uploaded, but only if there is no .mp3 already attached to the row.